Don’t have time to read the whole guide right now?

 With a clear objective in mind, you can go about starting an influencer campaign that is more likely to succeed.

-You’ll be able to put the research you should have carried out into effect, targeting the specific types of gaming influencers that you recognise are best for your game, and vice-versa.
+You’ll be able to put the research you should have carried out into effect, targeting the specific types of game influencers that you recognise are best for your game, and vice-versa.

 If your game is available in multiple languages, then be sure to look for influencers outside of your native language.